Documentation · Reference

 - Medications: nebulizers (SABA + SAMA) and frequencies, steroids, etc.

-- Consult: if seen by respiratory
+- Consult: if seen by the respiratory team, RT, OT, or PT

-II.
 COPD exacerbation

 - History: onset and progression, SOB, cough, chest pain, fever, sputum production, etc.